daipom/fluent-tail_checker/README.md

 ## Feature

-`tailcheck` performs the following checks on the specified pos file.
+`fluent-tailcheck` performs the following checks on the specified pos file.

 * duplication check
 * collection ratio check

 ### Duplication check

-`tailcheck` checks whether there is any dulication in the specified pos files.
+`fluent-tailcheck` checks whether there is any dulication in the specified pos files.

 The keys of watching pos entries in one pos file must be unique.